modo-co/modotabmount/README.md

 ## 📦 Firmware

 The **Modo Tab Mount** firmware runs on an **ESP32-C3** and is built using **ESPHome**.
-It provides safe tablet charging, power monitoring, LED feedback, and seamless **Home Assistant integration**.
+It provides tablet charging control, power monitoring, LED feedback, and seamless **Home Assistant integration**.

-### Distribution model

 - Firmware is provided as a **precompiled binary (`.bin`)** via **GitHub Releases**
 - End users **do not need to install ESPHome or compile anything**